Legal pluralism

 Legal pluralism is the existence of multiple legal systems within one society and/or geographical area.

 History

 Church and State

 The notion of "parallel sovereignty" between premodern States and the Catholic Church was an accepted situation in medieval and early modern Europe to such an extent that it was considered as the DNA of the occidental society.
-Even if this authorities were often in conflicts, Church and State were habitually supportive for each other et it's possible to called it a "legal collaborative pluralism".
+Even if the authorities were often in conflicts, the Church and State were habitually supportive for each other, so it's possible to have called it a "legal collaborative pluralism".

 The theologians and jurists of the School of Salamanca like Domingo de Soto and Tomás de Mercado stimulated thus the interplay between canon and civil laws.
 The latest considered for example the confessor, judge of the conscience, as a veritable agent for the application of civil law.

 Colonial societies

 Plural legal systems are particularly prevalent in former colonies, where the law of a former colonial authority may exist alongside more traditional legal systems (customary law).
 In postcolonial societies a recognition of pluralism may be viewed as a roadblock to nation-building and development.
 Anthropologists view legal pluralism in the light of historical struggles over sovereignty, nationhood and legitimacy.

 When the systems developed, the idea was that certain issues (such as commercial transactions) would be covered by colonial law, and other issues (family and marriage) would be covered by traditional law.
 Over time, those distinctions tended to break down, and individuals would choose to bring their legal claims under the system that they thought would offer them the best advantage.